nishi951/torch-named-linops/README.md

-# Torch LinOp
+# Torchlinops
+A library for fast MRI reconstruction and prototyping.

+Includes:

-A selection of linop abstractions implemented in PyTorch.
+- A selection of linop abstractions implemented in PyTorch.

-Attempts to be matrix-free.
+  - Supports named dimensions and slicing/batching over them.
+- A set of `app`s that encapsulate common recon or prototyping tasks.

-Unrelated to the (also good) [torch_linops](https://github.com/cvxgrp/torch_linops)
+Note: this project is Unrelated to the (also good) [torch_linops](https://github.com/cvxgrp/torch_linops)

-Support for fast normal operators and batching across matrix dimensions.
+# Linops

-# Features
+## Features
 - Full support for complex numbers
-  - Adjoint should take the conjugate transpose
+  - Adjoint takes the conjugate transpose
 - Linear Operator Types
   - Diagonal: Elementwise multiply
   - Dense: Regular matrix multiplication